emretepedev/pushToGitHub/README.md

 You have to make executable to execute the sh file that one `pushToGitHub.sh`

 ```
+sudo chmod +x /path/to/commitToGitHub.sh
-sudo chmod +x /path/to/file/pushToGitHub.sh
+sudo chmod +x /path/to/pushToGitHub.sh
 ```

 ### Check Out the File Path

-Check out the file path from [pushToGitHub.sh:4](https://github.com/emretepedev/pushToGitHub/blob/master/pushToGitHub.sh#L4) and (if you need) customize for yourself. (default file path="/home/<your_username>/pushToGitHub/")
+Check out the file path from [pushToGitHub.sh:7](https://github.com/emretepedev/pushToGitHub/blob/master/pushToGitHub.sh#L7) and [commitToGitHub.sh:7](https://github.com/emretepedev/pushToGitHub/blob/master/commitToGitHub.sh#L7) then (if you need to this) customize for yourself. (default file path="/home/<your_username>/pushToGitHub/")

 ### Set the Alias (optional)

-Set the alias (in .bashrc or .zshrc etc.) to the smooth experience like this:
+Set the alias in .bashrc (or .zshrc etc.) to the smooth experience like this:

 ```
+alias gc2="/path/to/commitToGitHub.sh && git commit -m"
-alias gp2="git push && /path/to/file/pushToGitHub.sh"
+alias gp2="/path/to/pushToGitHub.sh && git push"
 ```

 ![tutorial](tutorial.gif)